mogu-lab/probabilistic-foundations-of-ml/_sources/policies.md

 * On problems labeled as "individual," we expect you to do the work **on your own**.
 You may discuss the high-level ideas with your peers, but you cannot share math or code.
 * Lastly, on all problems you collaborated with a peer, be sure to *acknowledge them**.

+In addition to the technical parts of the homework, *you will also be graded on your ability to work with peers*; in every assignment, we will ask you questions about your team work practices.

 **Use of Generative AI.** You are free to use generative AI for the following use cases (assuming you understand that it may be incorrect/misleading):
 * You can test your knowledge of the material.